bhou/playlist-server/README.md

 ## Other considerations

 The current implementation uses a relational database to store the data model.
-It is possible to use a non-sql database to store the data and gain performance boost understand the following consideration:
+It is possible to use a non-sql database to store the data and gain performance boost under the following consideration:

 1. video information is small (only contains title and url)
 2. playlist length usually is small (for a video playlist case, 200 videos in a playlist is already a big and rare video list)